 I will make every effort to accommodate students who are registered with the Disability Support Services (DSS) Office and who provide me with a University of Maryland DSS Accommodation form.
-This form must be presented to me no later than the first scheduled class in February 2018.
-I am not able to accommodate students who are not registered with DSS or who do not provide me with documentation that has not been reviewed by DSS after the first scheduled February 2018 class.
+This form must be presented to me no later than the last scheduled class in September 2021.
+I am not able to accommodate students who are not registered with DSS or who do not provide me with documentation that has not been reviewed by DSS after the last scheduled September 2021class.
 DSS students who are requesting to take their exams at the DSS Center need to provide me with a testing form for each exam that must be turned in to me no later than 1 week prior to each exam.
 The student is expected to take the exam at the same time as the rest of the class.